leigh-stearns/trackBergs/README.md

 # trackBergs
-Tracking icebergs in successfive SAR imagery using YOLO and deepSORT
+Tracking icebergs in successive SAR imagery using YOLO and deepSORT